Super App: Marketplace Model for FinTech

 However, there are a few examples of companies in the West branching out from their original propositions into financial services and beyond.
 For instance, Uber changed the taxi industry with its ride-hailing service and now offers micro-mobility options, like scooter rentals, as well as food delivery and mobility ticketing.
 In late 2019, it entered the payment space when it launched Uber Money and it has since added its Uber Wallet.

-Mark Zuckerberg’s Meta ambitions to leverage his social media (Facebook and Instagram) and messaging (Whatsapp) platforms by launching its cryptocurrency and financial services offering have hit regulatory hurdles and its grand plans for a multi-faceted ecosystem akin to a Super App are struggling to take off.
+Mark Zuckerberg’s Meta ambitions to leverage his social media (Facebook and Instagram) and messaging (Whatsapp) platforms by launching its financial services offering have hit regulatory hurdles and its grand plans for a multi-faceted ecosystem akin to a Super App are struggling to take off.

-To build a Super App like WeChat or AliPay and still offer something not yet available in each of the niche markets through unique micro-services, companies in the West are coming to recognise they can’t go it alone and will be much better off if they partner with third-party providers who are experts in their niche.
+To build a Super App like WeChat or AliPay and still offer something not yet available in each of the niche markets through unique micro-services, companies in the West are coming to recognize they can’t go it alone and will be much better off if they partner with third-party providers who are experts in their niche.
 Revolut and Chime are going in this direction.

 Meanwhile, Apple is also spreading its wings by entering the payment space with a new service that allows small businesses to accept payments directly on their iPhones without any extra hardware, competing for head-on with Block (formerly Square).
 There are other examples of digital players branching out into the finance space, like Shopify, Google and Strip.